avasseur-pivotal/cf-ex-phpmyadmin/README.md

 1. The local bits are pushed to your target.
 This is small, six files around 30k.
 It includes the changes we made and a build pack extension for PHPMyAdmin.
 1. The server downloads the [PHP Build Pack] and runs it.
 This installs HTTPD and PHP.
 1. The build pack sees the extension that we pushed and runs it.
 The extension downloads the stock PHPMyAdmin file from their server, unzips it and installs it into the `htdocs` directory.
 It then copies the rest of the files that we pushed and replaces the default PHPMyAdmin files with them.
 In this case, it's just the `config.inc.php` file.
+Note that the phpMyAdmin is packaged in this app to work offline without internet access.
 1. At this point, the build pack is done and CF runs our droplet.

 ### Changes